-To successfully entice direct bookings, you must offer an amazing guest experience with your brand from the beginning.
+To successfully entice direct bookings, you must offer an amazing guest experience and give guests something to talk about.

 - Make sure potential and past guests know that booking directly with you guarantees the best possible price.

-- Ask travellers to book direct and highlight the perks they will get by doing so.
+- Highlight any additional perks they will get by doing so.

 - Answer incoming enquiries quickly.
 Be one step ahead of your competitors.